 This article is updated frequently as titles leave and enter Netflix. *New additions are indicated with an asterisk.

 Netflix has massive catalogs of TV shows aimed at children, but it can be harder to sift through their movie library to find something that the whole family can watch.
 That’s why we’re here to help.
-From recent Netflix Originals like Enola Holmes to timeless family blockbusters like Labyrinth or Cloudy With a Chance of Meatballs, these films offer a little something for everybody on family movie night.
+From recent Netflix Originals like Orion and the Dark to timeless family hits like The Annie or Minions, these films offer a little something for everybody on family movie night.

 Apollo 10 ½: A Space Age Childhood